-Editor’s note: It is not clear how the ID is stored in the solution.
+Note: How the ID is stored is not specified. .

-Editor’s note: Tracking or tracing of AIoT device using the unprotected ID response indicator is not addressed in the present document.
+Note: Tracking or tracing of AIoT device using the unprotected ID response indicator is not specified in the present document.

-Editor’s note: It is FFS how to keep uniqueness of temp ID.

 Editor’s note: The sequence number of message needs to be added in Figure 6.45.2-2.